 If your employer has not provided you with adult training opportunities, we suggest that you ask them to provide or fund additional opportunities.
 Although this might be daunting, simply explain to your employer how giving you funding for adult training would benefit them.

 Your employer is likely to recognize the benefits of keeping their staff up-to-date because this keeps the company competitive in their market.
 It may also be that case that your company has a budget set aside for learning that never gets used.
 Just by asking, you could take advantage of this hidden opportunity and encourage your colleagues to do the same.

 There are many reasons why you’d use a career coach.
 Career coaches do more than just help people find a job, they can help you advance your career, get promotions, and make industry connections.
 A career coach can also help you choose your adult learning courses.

 Similarly, a mentor in your industry can help you with your upskilling and help you choose your adult learning courses.
 A mentor is someone who has been where you’ve been, had more experience than you, and can help guide you.
 With a mentor, you get an ongoing relationship and support.

 As we discussed above, working out your career goals is a great place to start figuring out which adult education courses you want to take.
 But if you’re not too sure what direction you want to take in your career, doing a few different courses can help.
 This way you’ll get a taste of different things before you work out your long-term goals.

 It’s also important to read broadly in your industry to get ideas.
-In your readings, you might come across new skills or technologies that would really help you in your job and your career.
-Also, spend time on for websites, online platforms and groups that relate to your industry, for example, through LinkedIn.
+In your readings, you might come across new skills or technologies that would help you in your job and your career.
+Also, spend time on websites, online platforms, and groups that relate to your industry, for example, through LinkedIn.
 By sharing knowledge in this way, you’ll come up with upskilling ideas.